andreabonvini/Notes/AI_Fundamentals.md

   - If the utility function v is bounded --> as soon as we find find a winning path for max we end the search there
   - if the utility function v is not bounded --> if alpha > beta we prune

-## Inference
+# Inference

+3 modi risoluzione

+support set:
+Creo support set come dicono loro e ogni volta devo utilizzare almeno una clausola che c'è nel mio support set Non garantisce completezza

+input set:
+in ogni derivazione che faccio devo mettere almeno una clausola di input e in input c'è anche il goal negato Non garantisce completezza

+output set:

+devo utilizzare semplicemente le clausolee che becco in output considerando il goal come output.
+Non esiste lol

+unit resolution con tutti:
+dai la precedenza alle clausole con un solo terminale, che sia negato o non.

 #### Backward Chaining

-1. Draw the root of the tree
+1. Draw the root, which is the end literal to be derived
 2. derive the AND children.
 3. Analyze the children from the left to the right:
-   1.
-      if the AND child is formed of at least a literal that is not a clause in the KB we drop the AND child  and go back to 3.
-   2.
-      1. if a literal of the AND child is a clause of the KB we are happy with it and leave the terminal alone. if a literal of and AND child is a right member of a clause of the KB go back to 2.
+   1. if the literal of the AND child is a clause of the KB we are happy with it and leave the terminal alone.
-      2. if all the terminals of the AND child are clauses of the KB we are happy with them, leave them alone and go back to 3.
+   2. if the literal of the AND child is a right member of a clause of the KB go back to 2.
+   3. otherwise suck it up, you can't derive the root from your KB

+### Forward Chaining

+**Algorithm**

+1. probably it's easier to consider rules in the "implication form"
+2. start from your knowledge base and consider the one literals which means: if you have a rule that says: 'a' it means that in your knowledge base there is 'a' , since it is telling you that 'a' must be true.
+3. Consider the rules in order and try to apply Modus Ponens:

+**Example**

+1. A -> B
+2. A (which means that A got to be true)
+3. B MP(2,1)

+**Quali sono tutte le conseguenze logiche della KB?
+Perché?**

+- Le formule b, c, a trovate al punto precedente sono tutte e sole le conseguenze logiche della KB perché la procedura di inferenza della concatenazione in avanti è una sound and complete inference procedure